dyne/docs/src/cjit/docs/graphics.md

 ## The Beauty of Random

-Execute `sdl2_noise.c` passing the source file as argument to CJIT.
-Since we are also using a library, there may be the need for some extra parameters:
+Execute [sdl2_noise.c](https://github.com/dyne/cjit/blob/main/examples/sdl2_noise.c) passing the source file as argument to CJIT, and since we are also using the SDL2 library we also need an extra parameter:

 === "MS/Windows"

     ```
-    .\cjit.exe sdl2_noise.c SDL2.dll
+    .\cjit.exe examples/sdl2_noise.c SDL2.dll
     ```

 === "Apple/OSX"

     ```
-    ./cjit ./sdl2_noise.c -lSDL2
+    ./cjit examples/sdl2_noise.c -lSDL2
     ```

 === "GNU/Linux"

     ```
-    ./cjit ./sdl2_noise.c /usr/lib/x86_64-linux-gnu/libSDL2.so
+    ./cjit examples/sdl2_noise.c -lSDL2
     ```